Savo Radulović

-Savo Radulović (27 January 1911 – 17 November 1991) was a Montenegrin American painter.
+Savo Radulović (27 January 1911 – 17 November 1991) was a Serbian American painter.

 Biography

-Born in Gornje Polje, near Nikšić in the Principality of Montenegro, Savo Radulović was the son of Ivan and Petruša Radulović from the region of Brda.
+Born in Gornje Polje, near Nikšić in the Kingdom of Montenegro, Savo Radulović was the son of Ivan and Petruša Radulović from the region of Brda.

 In 1921, Radulović's father Ivan was already in the United States.
 At that time, Ivan had a photography studio in Zeigler, Illinois, and he decided after being established for a few years to bring his family over to America.
 That year Radulović arrived in America with the rest of the family.